What I want to talk about here is the development of group consciousness in relation to awakening.

 Every time you think of a better world you give substance to it, you are making it real and you hasten its manifestation.
 Every time you think an idea is a utopia you prevent its manifestation you have the world you deserve because you are the world.

 You will become what you think you are but you are not what you think you are.
-There is nothing wrong in becoming as long as you remember that your true self does not reside in the river of impermanence but in Presence, the silent source of all.
+There is nothing wrong with becoming as long as you remember that your true self does not reside in the river of impermanence but in Presence, the silent source of all.